Gene Taylor (Mississippi politician): 1988

-After one term, he ran as the Democratic candidate to succeed Republican incumbent and House Minority Whip Trent Lott in what was then the 5th District when Lott made a successful run for the Senate.
+After one term in the State Senate, Taylor ran as the Democratic candidate to succeed Republican incumbent and House Minority Whip Trent Lott in what was then the 5th District when Lott made a successful run for the Senate.
 He lost to Harrison County Sheriff Larkin I. Smith by almost 10 points.
 The Democratic Congressional Campaign Committee offered very little help to Taylor, believing the district to be too heavily Republican.
 Vice President George H. W. Bush defeated Michael Dukakis by approximately a 70 to 30 margin in the district, and Lott beat Wayne Dowdy by a similar margin in the Senate race.
 Although about 30,000 Bush and Lott voters split their tickets to vote for Taylor, he could not overcome the Republican tide in the district.

 1989

 Smith died in a plane crash eight months later.
 In the special election to fill Smith's seat, Taylor picked up 42 percent of the vote to lead Republican Thomas H. Anderson, Jr. and Democrat Mike Moore in the first round.
 Some leading Democrats had tried to convince Taylor to stand aside and not seek the position in deference to Moore, who was the state's Attorney General and who was also a Gulf Coast resident, but Taylor doubled Moore's vote total on the first ballot.
 Two weeks later, Taylor beat Anderson, Lott's Chief of Staff, with 65 percent of the vote.
 Taylor took office on October 24, 1989.